genesis-community/blacksmith-genesis-kit/MANUAL.md

     limit.

 - `rabbitmq` (Blacksmith Forge) - Enables the Blacksmith Service Broker to deploy RabbitMQ messaging clusters.
+A comprehensive walkthrough can be found [here](rabbitmq-walkthrough.md)

   Activating this feature also activates the following parameters: